CoLearn-Dev/colinkctl/README.md

 ```
 user@host:~$ colinkctl enable_dev_env
 Do you want to (re)start the colink server?
 [Y/n]
-Enter the port to bind the colink server [8080]:
+Enter the port number for colink server [8080]:
 colink server start sucessfully.
 host_token: ***
 Do you want to create users?
 [Y/n]
-number of users to create [2]:
+Enter the number of users you want to create [2]:
 .....
 .....
 Do you want to (re)start the policy module and accept all tasks?
 [Y/n]